elpah/flickrfeed-Nextjs/README.md

 **Flickr Feed Viewer and Search Web Application**

-A simple web application The application is built with TypeScript, NextJs API routes for backend,  Next JS for frontend and utilizes tailwind css for styling, and react query for fetching data.
+A simple web application The application is built with TypeScript, NextJs API routes for backend,  Next JS for frontend and utilizes tailwind css for styling, and react queries for fetching data.

 **Getting Started**